sallydeveloperr/sallydeveloperr/README.md

-###### Hi, I'm Yu Jeong.
+## Hi, I'm Yu Jeong.
 I'm developing to make services that will improve our lives!👋
 ---------------------------------------------------------------------------------------
- *🤔 I’m looking for open source to contribute
+🤔I’m looking for open source to contribute

- *🌱 I’m currently learning Web Full Stack
+🌱I’m currently learning Web Full Stack
 <!--
 **sallydeveloperr/sallydeveloperr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.